 Typical Slovenian souvenirs include bobbin lace, crystal glass and wine.
-Tourists should also look our for 'beehive art,' also known aspanjska koncnica, which stems from the traditional technique of using panels from beehives as canvases.
-Today artists still use these panels to paint landscapes, religious scenes and fables, though mostly the tradition is maintained for the tourist trade.
+Tourists should also look out for 'beehive art,' also known aspanjska koncnica, which stems from the traditional technique of using panels from beehives as canvases.
+Today, artists still use these panels to paint landscapes, religious scenes and fables, though the tradition is maintained mostly for the tourist trade.

 Mon-Fri 0800-1900, Sat 0800-1300.